IoTone/IoToneSpec_UniversalServiceMetadata/IOTONE_SPEC_2.md

 # Overview

-There are numerous standards of formal and ad-hoc approaches to defining remote interfaces with varying levels of granularity.
+There are numerous standards of formal and ad-hoc approaches to defining remote service interfaces with varying levels of granularity.
 Some standards are defined by Standards bodies, with large amounts of work going into spages and pages of specification.
 As well, the format of the data varies (IDL, xml, soap, xml schemas).
 Because of these differences, there isn't a good universal approach on the market, making it possible to get stuck in committee based standards, stove pipe proprietary approaches, compute intensive approaches, or incompatible approaches.

 # Requirements